Arduino-IRremote/Arduino-IRremote/README.md

 ## Incompatibilities to other libraries and Arduino commands like tone() and analogWrite()
 If you use a library which requires the same timer as IRremote, you have a problem, since **the timer resource cannot be shared simultaneously** by both libraries.

-### Use NEC protocol and TinyReceiver
+### Use NEC protocol and TinyIRReceiver
-[TinyReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#tiny-nec-receiver-and-sender) does not require a timer, it relies on interrupts, thus avoiding any timer resource problems.
+[TinyIRReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#tiny-nec-receiver-and-sender) does not require a timer, it relies on interrupts, thus avoiding any timer resource problems.

 ### Change timer
 The best approach is to **change the timer** used for IRremote, which can be accomplished by specifying the timer before `#include <IRremote.hpp>`.<br/>